jaidetree/valhalla/prompt-plan.md

 Let's implement a more advanced vector validator that validates each item in a vector against another validator.

 ## Task
-Extend the `jaidetree.valhalla.collections` namespace to implement:
+Extend the `dev.jaide.valhalla.collections` namespace to implement:

 1. Vector-of validator that applies a validator to each item in a vector
 2. Proper path tracking for errors in nested items